Ji-Xpress/documentation/packs/platformer.md

 ## Behaviors

-* By default the `character_game_console` moves left or right by pressing the left or right keys, and jumps when pressing the space key.
+* By default the `game_console_character` moves left or right by pressing the left or right keys, and jumps when pressing the space key.

 ## Custom properties

-**Note:** Some properties may be unavailable and under development.

 ### `block`